rbroggi/btcnode/readme.md

 For an even stronger configuration, you can
 [secure your sshd with FIDO2](https://developers.yubico.com/SSH/Securing_SSH_with_FIDO2.html).

-The default setup runs a prune version of the bitcoin node

 The optimal runtime environment for this service is a small server where you have the possibility to ssh into.